Travels with V

 Not far from Camila’s and Punta Gorda there is an oriental palace with stone lions guarding the entrance.
 It was built by a “sugar baron”, made super rich by the sugar boom Cuba experienced in the early 20th century.
 It’s now a restaurant and has a rooftop bar with fantastic views of the ocean on all sides.
 Rumour has it that Batista’s brother wanted to turn the palace into a gambling hall, but thankfully that didn’t happen.

-We are yearning for some beach life, and take a taxi to Playa Rancho Luna, along the south eastern part of the bay.
+Now that we can see and smell the ocean we are yearning for some beach life.
+So we head over to Playa Rancho Luna, along the south eastern part of the bay.
 It’s a huge beach with restaurants and kiosks, and we find a free parasol and can relax in the clear salt water.

-From afar they came, the Scandinavians attracted by the promises of a new life on the paradise island.
-But their dreams were short lived.
+From afar they came, the Scandinavians, attracted by promises of a new life on the paradise island.
+But their dreams were short-lived.
 Come with us to pioneer land in Oriente, next chapter!